 What made faculty so receptive to the structure?
-Hire’s configurability to create a search committee process that met the college’s unique needs.
+ATS’s ability to create a search committee process that met the college’s unique needs.

-Because Hire streamlined time-consuming faculty search tasks and workflows for both academic affairs and search committee members, Emerson College started implementing more impactful initiatives.
+Because ATS streamlined time-consuming faculty search tasks and workflows for both academic affairs and search committee members, Emerson College started implementing more impactful initiatives.

-“With Hire, we’re able to better focus on diversity and inclusion” Matthew said.
+“With [ATS], we’re able to better focus on diversity and inclusion,” Matthew said.
 “We have access to run reports and data from PeopleAdmin to help pinpoint where we are, faculty wise, with diversity.
 Our vice president for diversity and inclusion is able to run EEO reports from the applicant pools and work with the search committees on a robust and diverse recruitment plan.

-While Hire supports greater efficiency and more impactful initiatives, Matthew believes the real value of partnering with PeopleAdmin goes well beyond technology.
+While ATS supports greater efficiency and more impactful initiatives, Matthew believes the real value of partnering with PeopleAdmin goes well beyond technology.

 “My partnership with PeopleAdmin has been nothing short of fantastic,” he said.
 “I’ve built amazing relationships with the staff over the years.
 I’ve met most of them in person, many times.
 I know I can always reach them over the phone, and even when I’m using the online Chat support feature, I talk to a lot of people that I actually know.”